olimwei/money/_pages/thoughts.md

     nav: sidebar-sample
 ---

-Sample document listing for the collection `_thought`.
+Sample document listing for the collection `_thoughts`.